-Build math fact fluency and math problem solving skills with whole-number operations!
+A math strategies and skills review to boost fact fluency and math problem solving skills for 3rd graders!!

 Welcome to Third Grade Math Boot Camp!
 In this video, you will learn about the content covered in this course, the flexible structure of the course and what to expect each week.
 I outline important information for how to use the course platform and also share information about how to make the course fit into your schedule.
 Are you ready to start the Third Grade Math Boot Camp?
 Check it out!